 Why Composting is Important

 Compost is important because it magnifies overall soil health and boosts its resilience to environmental shocks that include severed climate conditions like drought.
 Composting creates a rich source of organic matter, a substance that is vital for air, nutrient and moisture retention.
 Compost plays a crucial role in preserving soil fertility.
-Along with being a resource of plant nutrients that include nitrogen, phosphorus and potassium; composting improves the biological and physio-chemical properties of the soil.
+Along with being a resource of plant nutrients that include nitrogen, phosphorus and potassium; composting improves the biological and physio chemical properties of the soil.

 The advantages of composting mentioned here reveal themselves in reduced reliance on inorganic fertilizers, pesticides and supplemental water.
-By fortifying and replenishing soil, compost helps the soil resist water, wind and soil erosion by making it possible for water to enter the soil more efficiently, keeping the showers from turning into a flood.
+By fortifying and replenishing the soil, compost helps the soil resist water, wind and soil erosion by making it possible for water to enter the soil more efficiently, keeping the showers from turning into a flood.